 If you spot Chinese Hackberry seedlings on your property, remove them before they get established.
 This will stop them spreading and you won’t need to worry about removing a large, poorly located tree in the future.
 Small seedlings and plants can be removed by hand or dug out.

-All trees over 10 metres high are protected by the City of Sydney and approval is required to prune or remove any tree.
+All trees over 10m high are protected by the City of Sydney and approval is required to prune or remove any tree.